dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 }
 ```

 With this action, we can just run `npm run build` from the terminal.
-The command will invoke webpack.
+The command will invoke `webpack`.
 Go ahead and try it out.

 ```bash
 npm run build